fossunited/the-joy-of-programming/the-joy-of-programming/getting-started-jp/variables-jp.md

 In the above program, `x` and `y` are variables holding values `5` and `2` respectively.

-The variables can take any type of values.
+The variables can take any type of value.
 In the following example, the variable `name` holds a value of type string.

 ```{.python .joy .example}